Yahoo Mail

 Yahoo!
 Mail (also written as Yahoo Mail) is a mailbox provider by Yahoo.
 It is one of the largest email services worldwide, with 225 million users.
 It is accessible via a web browser (webmail), mobile app, or through third-party email clients via the POP, SMTP, and IMAP protocols.
 Users can also connect non-Yahoo e-mail accounts to their Yahoo Mail inbox.
 The service was launched on October 8, 1997.

 The service is free for personal use, with an optional monthly fee for additional features.

-It is available in several languages.
+It is also available in several languages other than English.